Dear readers of ADxS.org, please forgive the disruption.

 3. Mazindol for ADHD

-Mazindol is an awakening substance with stimulant properties.
-Mazindol showed a high effect size of 1.09 on ADHD core symptoms in adults with ADHD in initial studies.8
+Mazindol is a wakefulness-inducing substance with stimulating properties.
+In initial studies, mazindol showed a high Effect size of 1.09 on ADHD core symptoms in adults with ADHD.9

-A randomized, double-blind, placebo-controlled 6-week Phase II study of 85 adults with ADHD showed sustained-release 1-3 mg/day significantly improved ADHD symptom severity reduction in 42.9% of subjects, compared with 11.9% on placebo.3 The effect size was reported to be 1.09.
+A randomized, double-blind, placebo-controlled 6-week Phase II study of 85 adults with ADHD showed sustained release 1-3 mg/day significantly improved ADHD symptom severity reduction in 42.9% of subjects, compared to 11.9% with placebo.4 The Effect size is said to have been 1.09.

 It is not officially approved for the treatment of ADHD.

-Another phase 2 study in 21 children around 10 years of age with ADHD showed comparable results.9
+Another phase 2 study on 21 children around 10 years of age with ADHD showed comparable results.10

 Mazindol showed a minimal average increase

-• of diastolic and systolic blood pressure (~3-6 mmHg)
+• diastolic and systolic blood pressure (~3-6 mmHg)

 • the heart rate (7.5-11 bpm)